 2. Select several implementing procedures from the area being inspected and review for general quality (i.e., clearly written, contain specific actions, and contain data record sheets) and technical adequacy.

-3. Review the program documents and implementing procedures for any recent significant changes in the area being inspected.
+3. Review the licensee’s program documents and implementing procedures for any recent significant changes in the area being inspected.

 4. Review the records which resulted from the implementation of the selected procedures.
 Review them to determine if the procedure was correctly used.